 The full-size 2254.50 features a very comfortably proportioned case at 41.5 mm diameter and 12 mm thick, even with the domed crystal and 300 meters water resistance, while the smaller 2252.50 case is 36.25 mm in diameter and 11.5 mm thick.
 Both cases feature the typical manually operated helium-escape valve featured on all Seamaster Pro 300M divers, and a knurled crown shrouded by pronounced crown-guards.

 The screw-in case-back features the standard wave pattern with hippocampus logo in the center on the standard series production models.
-On the Royal Army SAS Limited Edition and the Maccabiah Games Limited Edition, Omega fits a special display-back with the respective logo painted on the inside of the sapphire to give a durable finish.
+On the British Army SAS Limited Edition and the Maccabiah Games Limited Edition, Omega fits a special display-back with the respective logo painted on the inside of the sapphire to give a durable finish.

 All models in the aluminium bezel 2254.50 family have a black bezel with silver indices.
 There are other sword hand models with metal bezels, but we will cover those separately.
 While the black bezel looks great and suits the dial very well, it should be noted that if this bezel is significantly damaged, that is an expensive issue to solve, so the bezel should be a priority in any condition assessment.
 Also, as the case design is carried over from the Bond Seamaster, any bezel from the first generation Seamaster Pro 300M of a given size will fit another other watch.
 This compatibility allows some interesting combinations and custom builds to be made all with Omega genuine parts, however there are also non-genuine parts that fit and must be avoided.